 Line 7.
-Date placed in service is generally the date you first start using your vehicle.
+The date placed in service is generally the date you first start using your vehicle.
 However, if you first start using your vehicle for personal use and later convert it to business use, the vehicle is treated as placed in service on the date you started using it for business.

 Line 8a.
 Do not include commuting miles on this line; commuting miles are not considered business miles.
-See below for the definition of commuting.
+See the definition of commuting under Line 8b.